sahani-deriv/flutter-deriv-packages-1/packages/update_checker/README.md

 # update_checker

-A helper package that will check and retrieve update information from the server for the given package.
+A helper package that checks and retrieves version update information from the server for the given package.

 ---